Student complaints procedure

 4. How to make a formal complaint

-4.1 If the problem has still not been resolved to the student’s satisfaction, the student may wish to make a Formal Complaint by completing a Complaints Form and sending it to the address shown on the form.
-The Formal Complaint must be made within 30 calendar days on which the full written response to the Informal Complaint was provided, although a Faculty Officer or their nominee, or senior member of Academic Services may extent this time limit.
+4.1 If the problem has still not been resolved to the student’s satisfaction, the student may wish to make a Formal Complaint by completing a Formal complaint form.
+The Formal Complaint must be made within 30 calendar days on which the full written response to the Informal Complaint was provided, although a Faculty Officer or their nominee, or senior member of Academic Services may extend this time limit.

-4.2 If the complaint relates to the Head of Department or Service personally, then the student should complete a Complaints Form and send it to the Student Engagement and Progress team as a Formal Complaint.
-In such cases the Head of Department will not conduct the investigation or respond to the Formal Complaint themselves, but will delegate their role to another member of staff.
+4.2 If the complaint relates to the Head of School or Service personally, then the student should submit a Complaint form.
+In such cases the Head of School or service will not conduct the investigation or respond to the Formal Complaint themselves, but will delegate their role to another member of staff.

 4.3 If the complaint concerns an academic matter, it will be referred to the appropriate Faculty Officer: other matters will be dealt with by a senior member of Academic Services.
 The student should expect an acknowledgement of the complaint within 5 working days.